 There is a camp at mile 280.0 on river right just above the Pearce Ferry Ramp at mile 280.15 on river left.

 National Park Service rangers note that no camping is allowed at the Pearce Ferry and South Cove ramp and take-out areas.

 Pearce Ferry Takeout Information

 The Pearce Ferry take out ramp is operational, with mud/dirt take out areas either side of a middle concrete ramp also covered with mud/dirt.
 The concrete ramp is for removing watercraft by trailer.
-Two portable bathrooms are now located in the Upper parking lot.
+Two parking areas are adjacent to the take-out, and two portable bathrooms are now located in the Upper parking lot.